xpsi-group/xpsi/docs/source/SURFsara_systems.rst

 nodes) are CORE-AVX-I. Use these arguments for the C and Fortran compiler flags ``-ax`` (Intel compiler).

-The structure of the Lisa filesystem is different to Cartesius and more difficult to use.
+The structure of the Lisa filesystem for batch jobs is different to Cartesius.